Redislabs-Solution-Architects/tfmodule-redis-cloud-aws-dms-data-migration/README.md

 *****************
-Create a VPC
+### Troubleshooting
+When you create the EC2 instance docker and mysql will be installed, then a db zip file will be grabbed from s3.
-Create a EC2 node and install docker.
-Create a MySQL Db and load data into a few tables from an zip file in S3.
+Then it will create a MySQL Db and load data into a few tables from an zip file in S3.
-The DB may take about 20 minutes to load all the data.
+The DB may take about 7 minutes to load all the data.
 After this configure AWS DMS.

-###
-You can check in the EC2 user_data how things are running by accessing the ec2 then running the following:
+* If you would like to check out the *user_data* output that ran inside of the EC2 instance you can access the EC2 instance and run the following commands:
+    ```bash
-* cd /var/log
+    cd /var/log
-* cat cloud-init-output.log
+    cat cloud-init-output.log
+    ```

 ### Instructions for Use: